Bramall Lane: The Tony Currie Stand

 Located off Cherry Street, The Tony Currie Stand opened in August 1975.
 In 2018, the stand was named after Sheffield United legend Tony Currie.
 The Stand is also known as the "South Stand", although some fans still refer to it as the "Laver Stand" (after the stand's long-term sponsors in the 1990s) or even the "New Stand" by many older fans since there was no stand on the South end of the pitch until 1975, where previously it was used as the cricket pitch's outfield.

 During the 2005–06 season, this stand was renovated, with a re-clad of the outside of the stand and the old wooden seats replaced by newer red plastic seats and white plastic seats forming an emblem of two swords.
 The box-seats were also upgraded.
-This stand holds approximately 7,500 fans, and most of the ground's amenities, including the box office, newly expanded and renovated for the 2006–07 season Blades Superstore, Platinum Suite, "Legends of the Lane" museum, "1889" award-winning restaurant (formerly known as Bosworth's of Bramall Lane), the former police control centre (now relocated to the Blades Enterprise Centre between the Bramall Lane and John Street Stands), newly refurbished reception, press box, players entrance, administrative offices and television gantry attached to the roof of the stand.
+This stand holds approximately 7,500 fans, and most of the ground's amenities, including the box office, Blades Superstore, Platinum Suite, "Legends of the Lane" museum, "1889" award-winning restaurant (formerly known as Bosworth's of Bramall Lane), the former police control centre (now relocated to the Blades Enterprise Centre between the Bramall Lane and John Street Stands), newly refurbished reception, press box, players entrance, administrative offices and television gantry attached to the roof of the stand.

 The bottom of the stand, facing into the club car park, has been made into a fans "Wall of Fame".
 Built of the ground's signature mark red bricks, each one is etched with an individual supporters' name or nickname.
 The wall was launched as a commercial venture by the club in the 1990s and is still offered today for other sections of the ground.
 Within the car park situated adjacent to the stand on Cherry Street, statutes were erected in 2010 commemorating Joe Shaw, holder of United's attendance record with 714 appearances, and Derek Dooley, former club chairman.

-In December 2017 the club announced plans to extend the Tony Currie Stand.
-Proposals included adding more than 5,400 extra seats, new executive boxes and a media centre.
-The plans would extend the stand building into part of the existing Cherry Street car park area.